Report from the Kubernetes Patterns 2nd Edition Reading Group

 • ResourceQuota

-Other topics covered included deployment strategies, best practices for health checks, how to use lifecycle hooks, and scheduling optimization, all of which were useful for on-site design and troubleshooting.
+In addition, the topics covered, such as best practices for deployment strategies and health checks, how to use lifecycle hooks, and scheduling optimization, were all useful for on-site design and troubleshooting.

 Part 2

-The second part, "Behavior Patterns," focuses on the runtime behavior of Pods and outlines how Kubernetes can support and control it.
-It is structured from the perspective of how to select the appropriate configuration depending on the type of workload and the characteristics of the service, and provides useful knowledge for runtime design and operation.
+Part Two, "Behavioral Patterns," focuses on the runtime behavior of Pods and outlines how Kubernetes can support and control it.
+It is structured from the perspective of how to choose the appropriate configuration depending on the type of workload and the characteristics of the service, and organizes knowledge that is useful for runtime design and operation.

 StatefulSet